Hazaras in Europe

-Hazara in Europe (هزارههای اروپا) are people of Hazara descent living in Europe today hundreds of thousand are residents in Europe.
+Hazara in Europe (هزارههای اروپا) are people of Hazara descent living in Europe.
+Today more than one hundred thousand are residents of Europe.
 The vast majority form part of what is sometimes called the "Hazara diaspora".

 History

 The Hazaras have encountered intense persecution for centuries.

 In the late 1800s, much of the Hazarajat, their mountainous homeland in central Afghanistan, was seized by Pashtun and other tribes.

-More recently, the Soviet invasion in 1979 prompted another mass exodus.
+This, together with the more recent Soviet invasion in 1979 prompted mass exodus.

 A further wave fled the country as the largely ethnic Pashtun Taliban took control of the Hazarajat in 1998, massacring thousands of Hazaras.

-The first Hazara came to Europe were in 1800s and they were from the Indian British army infantry regiment 106th Hazara Pioneers, 4th Hazara Pioneers and 108th Hazara Pioneers they were fought in WW1 on side of allies in France) but more recent Hazaras came to Europe after NATO Forces left Afghanistan.